 Cards’ Pujols hits 700th home run, 4th player to reach mark

-Stirring up images of his dominant days as a three-time NL MVP, Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.
+Showing the pop from his younger, dominant days, the 42-year-old Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.

 It’s been a remarkable and resurgent run for Pujols.
 This was his 14th home run since the start of August for the NL Central-leading Cardinals, and his 21st of the season.

-Pujols jogged around the bases smiling all the way.
-After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican Republic and former Dodgers star Adrian Beltre.
+He jogged around the bases smiling all the way.
+After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican and former Dodgers star Adrian Beltre.
 They high-fived through the protective netting.

 Then he was off to the Cardinals dugout, getting hugs and congratulations every step of the way.